jeffersongoncalves/laravel-whatsapp-widget/README.md

 You can customize the widget's text by editing the translation files in `resources/lang/vendor/whatsapp-widget/`.

-### Styling

-The widget's appearance can be customized by modifying the CSS files in `public/vendor/whatsapp-widget/`.

 ### Position

 By default, the widget appears in the bottom-right corner of the page.
 You can change this by modifying the `position` value in the `config/whatsapp-widget.php` file.